A Survey of Continual Reinforcement Learning: Biography Section

 Policy decomposition is another widely used strategy in CRL, where the agent decomposes the policy into multiple components and reuses them in various ways.
 The primary challenge in policy decomposition lies in determining how to effectively decompose the policy.
 As shown in Fig. \ref{fig: policy-decomposition}, this can be achieved through four main approaches: \textit{factor decomposition}, \textit{multi-head decomposition}, \textit{modular decomposition}, and \textit{hierarchical decomposition}.

 \textbf{Factor decomposition} is mainly used in early CRL methods without deep learning, where the policy is decomposed into a shared base and task-specific components.
-This approach is from multi-task supervised learning, and has been successfully applied in CRL by \textit{Policy Gradient Efficient Lifelong Learning Algorithm} (PG-ELLA) \cite{ammar2014online,zhan2017scalabe}.
+This approach is is derived from multi-task supervised learning, and has been successfully applied in CRL by \textit{Policy Gradient Efficient Lifelong Learning Algorithm} (PG-ELLA) \cite{ammar2014online,zhan2017scalabe}.
 PG-ELLA introduces a latent basis representation to model each task's parameters as a linear combination of components from a shared knowledge base.
 Specifically, the policy parameters for task $k$ are represented as:

 where $\bm{L}$ is the shared latent basis and $\bm{s}_{k}$ are the task-specific coefficients.
-This formulation allows agents to accumulate and transfer knowledge across tasks.

-However, PG-ELLA trains individual task policies first, which may lead to incompatibility with the shared base.
+However, PG-ELLA trains individual policies first, which may lead to incompatibility with the shared base.
 To address this, \textit{Lifelong PG: Faster Training Without forgetting} (LPG-FTW) \cite{mendez2020lifelong} optimizes task-specific coefficients directly using policy gradients, ensuring compatibility with the shared base while leveraging shared knowledge to accelerate learning.
-This modification enables LPG-FTW to handle more complex dynamical systems and operate in a lifelong learning setting.
+This modification enables LPG-FTW to handle more complex dynamical systems.

-Building on the foundations of PG-ELLA, subsequent research has improved the efficiency and scalability of the factor decomposition method by the kernel method \cite{mowakeaa2021KernelbasedLifelong} or the multiple processing units assumption \cite{zhan2017scalabe}.
+Building on the foundations of PG-ELLA, subsequent research has improved the efficiency and scalability of the factor decomposition method using kernel methods \cite{mowakeaa2021KernelbasedLifelong} or the multiple processing units assumption \cite{zhan2017scalabe}.
 Furthermore, the introduction of cross-domain lifelong RL frameworks \cite{ammar2015autonomous} enables agents to efficiently learn and generalize across multiple task domains.
 This is achieved by partitioning the series of tasks into task groups, such that all tasks within a particular group $\mathcal{G}$ share a common state and action space.
 Then, the policy parameters for task $k$ in group $\mathcal{G}$ are represented as:

 where $\bm{\Psi}^{(\mathcal{G})}$ is a group-specific projection matrix that maps the shared latent basis $\bm{L}$ to the task-specific coefficients $\bm{s}_{k}$.

 Further advancements include the integration of task descriptors for zero-shot knowledge transfer. \textit{Task Descriptors for Lifelong Learning} (TaDeLL) assumes that task descriptors $\phi(\mathbf{m}_{k})$ can be linearly factorized using a latent basis $\mathbf{D}$ over the descriptor space, coupled with the policy basis $\mathbf{L}$ to share the same coefficient vectors $\mathbf{s}_{k}$ \cite{isele2016UsingTask}: